Lloyd Trigg: Military career

 Trigg joined the Royal New Zealand Air Force (RNZAF) as a trainee pilot on 15 June 1941.
 On enlistment, his occupation was recorded as "machinery salesman" and he was married with two sons, having married Nola McGarvey in 1938.
 After completing basic training at the RNZAF base at Levin, Trigg attended pilot training school at No. 3 EFS in Canada.
 Noted for his hard work and willingness to learn, he was recommended for a commission.
 He obtained his pilot's wings on 16 January 1942, and was commissioned as a pilot officer.
 After converting onto the Lockheed Hudson and completing further training at a reconnaissance school, Trigg was promoted to flying officer and embarked for the UK in October 1942, to join Coastal Command.

 He was posted to West Africa in November 1942 and joined 200 Squadron RAF in January 1943.
 As a first pilot he took part in over 46 operational reconnaissance patrols, convoy escort flights and anti-submarine patrols.
-Having previously operated Hudsons, the squadron later converted to the maritime version of the B-24 Liberator.
+Having previously operated Hudsons, the squadron later converted to the maritime version of the Consolidated B-24 Liberator.
 He was an experienced pilot (he had already been awarded the Distinguished Flying Cross) having been involved in two attacks against U-boats in February 1943.

-He was flying his first operational flight in a Liberator V over the Atlantic from his base at Yundumn, West Africa (now Banjul, The Gambia).
-On 11 August, 1943, Trigg took off from Rufisque Airfield in an Consolidated B-24 Liberator heavy bomber on an anti-submarine patrol.
+He was flying his first operational flight in a Liberator V over the Atlantic from his base at RAF Yundum, West Africa (now Banjul, The Gambia).
+On 11 August, 1943, Trigg took off from Rufisque Airfield in a B-24 Liberator heavy bomber on an anti-submarine patrol.
 When sighted, he engaged the under the command of Oberleutnant Klemens Schamong.
 His aircraft received several catastrophic hits from the submarine's anti-aircraft guns during its approach to the submarine and was on fire as Trigg made his final attack.